 This collection includes over 500 journal titles covering psychology and adjacent disciplines.

 A full list of all currently available titles can be found on the EBSCO website.

 Evidence-Based Mental Health

 Evidence-Based Mental Health (EBMH) is a journal which includes key papers and exclusive expert contributions. published in partnership with the Royal College of Psychiatrists and BMJ journals.

-Print and online subscriptions are discounted for Society members.
+Print and online subscriptions are discounted for BPS members.

 The British Journal of Educational Psychology Monograph Series features contributions from key annual conferences.

 This series is a must-have for all those concerned with the psychological aspects of teaching and learning.